Mankind (video game)

-Mankind was a massively multiplayer online real-time strategy (MMORTS) computer game.
+Mankind is a discontinued massively multiplayer online real-time strategy (MMORTS) computer game.

 Gameplay

 Equipped with one construction unit, a Vibz-type starship, and a small amount of credits, players start out in a guarded star system ("Imperial system") to eventually create their own empire.
 Typical first steps in Mankind consist of building a small base on one of the nearby planets and mining available resources which could either be sold or used to construct further units.
 Later, a player can leave the safety of the Imperial systems behind and colonize his own star system.

 Environments

 Planet surfaces as well as the space in star systems are realized as separate two-dimensional square game maps, called "environments" in game jargon.
 While space maps have borders, planetary maps are virtually borderless - units leaving the map at the eastern border reappear in the west, those leaving in the north reappear in the south.
 Each environment can contain player units and installations.
 Some restrictions exist, such as land vehicles only being able to operate on planetary maps, or specific starships not being able to enter planetary environments.
 Only one environment per player can be active at a time.
 Players can switch between maps by loading the unit content of a new environment, thereby leaving the old one.